 - Questions revolve around signature verification of ballots.

 Given that VBM is the system we have adopted in Washington, it’s no use arguing against it in this article.
 However, it is worth arguing that we do need to ensure that the VBM system is working as fairly as possible.
 One way is by ensuring that all ballots had signatures examined carefully.
 The question is whether the Secretary of State ensured the accuracy and fairness of the system by doing a careful examination of signatures?

 RCW 29A.40.130 states that signature “verification may be conducted by an automated verification system approved by the secretary of state.”
 Does Washington rely on machines to verify signatures?
 If so, is that technology accurate?
 The reliability of such software depends on a few variables.
-However, it does seem that automatic signature verification may marginalize some groups of voters and may is not 100% accurate.
+However, it does seem that automatic signature verification may marginalize some groups of voters and is not 100% accurate.
 If it’s anything like the signature verification Visa or Mastercard uses, we’re in trouble.
 You can scribble anything, and it still gets approved.

 - It is also worth examining reports that long-time poll workers were not hired back in some states.
 Instead polls were manned with newbies who obviously had an agenda.
 I would like to know who manned the polls in the five counties named in Culp’s lawsuit.
 Is it possible that the poll workers were placed there by organizations, like Seed the Vote, which has ties to communist China and boasts that it became a big player in the effort “to oust Trump”?
 We need to know that those who worked the polls and who handled our ballots did so with the intention of securing a fair election, not with the intention of ousting one candidate or another.